pfalcon/ScratchABlock/docs/PseudoC-spec.md

 if (condition) goto label
 ```

+Where *condition* is an expression.
 A condition can be (among other things):

 * `$Z == 0` (Z flag is zero)
 * `$S == 1 && $V == 0` (a combination of flags)